hashicorp/learn-terraform-aft-account-request/README.md

 tutorial on HashiCorp Learn.

 This repository contains boilerplate configuration for defining account requests to use with the Account Factory for Terraform module.
-THe AFT pipeline requires the structure used and the included submodule to define a DynamoDB table item with your account specifications.
+The AFT pipeline requires the structure used and the included submodule to define a DynamoDB table item with your account specifications.